Audubon Forester Training and Endorsement Program

 ANNUALLY

 Share information with Audubon so we can assess our cumulative impact on forest bird conservation.
-Information we need includes the number of bird-friendly forest management plans written, number of acres included in those management plans, and the number of acres that received management that benefits birds.
+We’ll be asking about things like the number of bird-friendly forest management plans you’ve written, the number of acres included in those management plans, and the number of acres that received management that benefits birds.
 We may reach out for this information in late May or early June.
-We hope to have an easy-to-use online form for information sharing, perhaps something similar to this: Information sharing form available here.
+We hope to have an easy-to-use online form for information sharing.

 EVERY OTHER YEAR

 Participate in at least two continuing education opportunities provided by Audubon or other agencies and organizations.
-These programs will also be preapproved for SAF credits and participation certificates will be provided.
+These programs will also be preapproved for SAF credits (and state CEUs where applicable) and participation certificates will be provided.
 Audubon will notify endorsed foresters of the continuing education programs in advance and welcome your suggestions for topics we cover and field sites we visit for in-person programming.

 Additional resources that may help when developing your plans can be found here: